david-garcia-garcia/traefik-plugin-geoblock/README.md

           # Log format (default: "text").
 Options: "json", "text"
           logFormat: "json"
           # Log destination (default: "").
 Options:
-          #   - "": Write using fmt.Println() which is catched by Traefik and transfered to the Traefik logs see https://github.com/traefik/traefik/issues/8204
+          #   - "": Write using log.Println() which is catched by Traefik and transfered to the Traefik logs see https://github.com/traefik/traefik/issues/8204
           #   - "/path/to/file.log": Write logs to specified file path.
-If you use /dev/stderr or /dev/stdout, it will write to the standard error or standard output but it will NOT be catched by Traefik and transfered to the Traefik logs see https://github.com/traefik/traefik/issues/8204
+If you use /dev/stderr or /dev/stdout, it will write to the standard error or standard output but it will NOT be catched by Traefik and transfered to the Traefik logs
           logPath: ""
+          # Map of headers and their expected values that, when matched, will bypass the geoblocking check.
+          bypassHeaders:
+            X-Internal-Request: "true"
+            X-Skip-Geoblock: "1"
 ```